 In order to implement strategic management, it is necessary that the top management spends proper quality time in order to get the process right.
-The managers have to spend lot of time researching, preparing and informing the employees about this new management.
+The managers have to spend a lot of time researching, preparing and informing the employees about this new management.
 This type of long term and time-consuming training and orientation would hamper the regular activities of the company.

 The day to day operations are negatively impacted and in the long term, it could affect the business adversely.
-For e.g. there are many issues which require daily attention but this is not taken care because they are busy researching the details about the strategic management.
+For e.g. there are many issues that require daily attention but this is not taken care because they are busy researching the details about strategic management.

 In case, proper resolution of the problems are not done on time then there could be a great amount of attrition increase.
 Besides this, the performance of the employees will also go down because they are not getting the required resolution of their problems.
 This type of situation may lead the management to divert all their critical resources towards employee motivation and performance – while doing this your strategic management process will be sidelined.